tobe2098/ENIGMA.py/docs/to_implement.md

 - Put better character prints so that it looks more aesthetic
 - Put print("\a") somewhere?
 Does not work
 - Hyper-safe settings.
 Bigger rotors, more rotors, possibility of rotor bypassing through 'void' character.
+- Enigma encrypt using backspaces from 0 to 255 with one of the bytes to sign when the char is not possible.
+Or mark it in a different way (using the plaintext, we can skip that section while writing non-sense in that section, as it is not going to be used, it is just signalling to add a number of forward steps).